LachezarTsK/Minimum-Number-Of-Coins-To-Compose-A-Given-Value/README.md

 Dynamic Programming

-Given a certain number of coin values and a target value, find the minimum number of coins necessary to compose the target value.
+Given a certain number of coin values, with an infinite number of coins for each value, and given a target value, find the minimum number of coins necessary to compose the target value.